 -- 25 percent were between the ages of 18 to 34.

 -- 63 percent selected a Silver plan, up 1 percentage point over the prior reporting period, while 18 percent selected a Bronze plan, down 1 percentage point.

 -- 83 percent selected a plan and were eligible to receive financial assistance.

 The proportion of marketplace plan selections by persons between the ages of 18 and 34 increased.
 Persons ages 18 to 34 were 25 percent of all marketplace plan selections for the first five months of the initial open enrollment period -- compared to 24 percent during the first three months of the initial open enrollment, and 27 percent during the months of January and February.

 Private health insurance sign-ups were below the original goal of 5.6 million by the end of February.
-The Congressional Budget Office projected 7 million would sign up for health insurance by the end of March.
+The

 Last month, the budget office downgraded those projections to 6 million total for the full six-month enrollment period.